 “To implement a management plan that will result in effective, economical, and equitable management of the water in the Chehalis Basin to sustain viable and healthy communities and habitat conditions necessary for native fish.”

-The Partnership meets the 4th Friday of each month — we are currently meeting via ZOOM (online meeting platform with a call-in option) to prevent the spread of Covid19.
+The Partnership meets the 4th Friday of each month.
+Look for meeting details to see whether we will be meeting in-person or virtually only.
 All meetings are open to the public.

-If you have questions or suggestions, feel free to contact Watershed Coordinator, Kirsten Harma at email@example.com or (360) 488-3232
+If you have questions or suggestions, feel free to contact Watershed Coordinator, via our “Contact Us” page.